wisdom2608/A-Julius/README.md

 - ✅ **Docker** for containerizing applications
 - ✅ **Jenkins Pipelines** for building CI/CD workflows and integrating security scans (SAST/DAST)
 - ✅ **ArgoCD** as a GitOps tool to automate Kubernetes deployments
 - ✅ **GitHub Actions** for automating workflows directly in GitHub
 - ✅ **Terraform** for Infrastructure as Code (IaC)
 - ✅ **Ansible** for configuration management and automation
 - ✅ **GitLab CI** for end-to-end DevOps pipelines
+- ✅ **Prometheus** for metrics collection and alerting
 - ✅ **Grafana** for monitoring and observability
 - ✅ Deploying apps to **Kubernetes clusters** for production-grade reliability

 ---